 The selected researchers will analyse the submitted and compiled relevant data and information from 37 locations across Indonesia so it is ready to be examined further by expert panel.
-Therefore, it is a must to have an expert on Legal Aspects of Good Forest Governance to do the following consultancy work:
+In addition, there are several initiatives being taken e.g. the study of the effectiveness of forestry online permit system preventing corruption practices and good extractive industries governance.
+Therefore, it is a must to have forest governance adviser to do the following consultancy work: